-Based on the Chancery Cursive hand of Bennardino Cataneo
+Italic writing based on the Chancery Cursive hand of Bernardino Cataneo

 Italic handwriting for everyday use, Cataneo's chancery cursive hand and my adaptation of it, developing Italic handwriting skills, glossary of terms.
 Go to the Introduction page

 Basics - Techniques & Methodologies

 Writing position and surfaces, pen hold, guidelines and templates, using flexible nib fountain pens, references for left-handed writers, etc. Go to the Basics - Techniques & Methodologies page